-That’s why it’s essential to start off the right way – with a clear grasp of the most important SEO terms.
+SEO plays a vital role in your blog’s potential for profit.
+That’s why it’s essential to have a clear grasp of the most important SEO terms.

-So I created this list of 33 essential SEO terms for beginners, designed to give you exactly what you need to know – with none of what you don’t.
+I created this list of 33 essential SEO terms for beginners, designed to give you exactly what you need to know – with none of what you don’t.

 Affiliate disclaimer: I sometimes link to products and services to help cover the costs of running this blog.
 There’s no extra cost to you – and I only recommend products that I’ve both used personally and think are awesome.
 Thanks for your support! ❤️